unruthless/tailwind/CONTRIBUTING.md

-# Tailwind <3 Contributors
+# Tailwinds <3 Contributors

-Help make Tailwind better!
+Help make Tailwinds better!
 I welcome contributions of code, design, content, documentation, and anything else that would help improve this tool.
 Thank you in advance!

 ## HOW TO CONTRIBUTE (if you <b><i>don't</i></b> know git)

-A long time ago, someone sat me down for a few hours and showed me how to use this crazy git thang.
-(It was at a Whole Foods in Southern California, of all places.
-The coffeeshop next door was closed, and Whole Foods had free wifi.)
+A long time ago, @ginatrapani sat me down for a few hours and showed me how to use this crazy git thang.

 That afternoon's impromptu, hands-on lesson in version control was and remains one of the kindest and most helpful things anyone has ever done for me professionally.

 I'd like to pay it forward.

-<b>If you've never contributed to a project on GitHub before, and would like Tailwind to be your first:</b>
+<b>If you've never contributed to a project on GitHub before, and would like Tailwinds to be your first:</b>

 1. You are awesome.
 2. Read through the rest of this document to get an overview of the process - don't worry if parts don't make sense yet!
 3. Email me at ruthie@cyclingcoder.com or ping me on twitter at [@unruthless](https://www.twitter.com/unruthless), and we'll schedule a coffee or Skype session and go through the whole thing together.
 4. Seriously, you are awesome.

-## HOW TO CONTRIBUTE (if you <b><i>do</i></b> know git)
+## HOW TO CONTRIBUTE (if you already know git)

 ### 1. Create a GitHub account if you don't already have one, and log in.